CartoDB/analytics-toolbox-core/clouds/snowflake/modules/doc/h3/H3_FROMGEOGPOINT.md

 **Description**

-Returns the H3 cell index that the point belongs to in the required `resolution`.
+Returns the H3 cell index that the point belongs to in the requested `resolution`.
 It will return `null` on error (invalid geography type or resolution out of bounds).
+This function is an alias for `H3_FROMGEOPOINT`.

 * `point`: `GEOGRAPHY` point to get the H3 cell from.
 * `resolution`: `INT` number between 0 and 15 with the [H3 resolution](https://h3geo.org/docs/core-library/restable).